-More concretely, consider the hero character in a platformer such as Mario.
+Consider the hero or "player" character in a platformer such as Mario.
 This character will have states for standing, walking, running and jumping.

-Note: Coming from Scratch?
-Animation States are called costumes over there.
+Coming from Scratch?
+Animation States are equivalent to costumes.

 Behaviors tell an actor what to do and how to react.
 They provide specific logic which allows the actor to perform unique tasks like run, jump, walk, fire weapon and more.

 Behaviors are unique in that they are reusable and configurable.

 They can be attached to other actors, thereby letting you reuse the same behavior for multiple actors.
 Reuse is good because it saves you effort and prevents bugs stemming from duplicate code (that you are likely to edit in the future).

 You can configure their Attributes (properties).
 For example, if you attached a Walking behavior to an actor, you could customize its walking speed.